-The Danish String Quartet's most recent recording project is PRISM, a series of five discs on ECM New Series that explores the symbiotic musical and contextual relationships between Bach fugues, Beethoven string quartets, and works by Shostakovich, Schnittke, Bartók, Mendelssohn, and Webern.
-The final disc, PRISM V, was released to great acclaim in April 2023, with The Strad praising the quartet's "refined, coherent and erudite performances, which combine an exhilarating sweep with minute attention to details of phrasing and timbre."
-The Quartet's discography reflects the ensemble's special affinity for Scandinavian composers, with the complete quartets of Carl Nielsen (Dacapo, 2007 and 2008) and Adès, Nørgård & Abrahamsen (their debut on ECM in 2016).
-They also released two discs of traditional Scandinavian folk music, Wood Works (Dacapo 2014) and Last Leaf (ECM 2017), which was chosen as one of the top classical albums of the year by NPR, Spotify and The New York Times.
-A third folk recording is planned for release in 2023 on ECM.
+The final disc in the Quartet's five-disc PRISM series on ECM-which The New York Times called "essential listening"-was released to great acclaim in April 2023. , and The New York Times dubbed the collection "essential listening."
+PRISM explores the symbiotic musical and contextual relationships between Bach fugues, Beethoven string quartets, and works by Shostakovich, Schnittke, Bartók, Mendelssohn, and Webern.
+The Quartet's discography also reflects the ensemble's special affinity for Scandinavian composers, with the complete quartets of Carl Nielsen (Dacapo, 2007 and 2008) and Adès, Nørgård & Abrahamsen (their debut on ECM in 2016).
+This season, the Quartet plan to record the complete DOPPELGÄNGER series for ECM.

 The Quartet takes an active role in reaching new audiences through special projects.
 In 2007, they established the DSQ Festival, which takes place in intimate and informal settings in Copenhagen.
 In 2016, they inaugurated a concert series, Series of Four, in which they both perform and invite colleagues to appear.

-The Danish String Quartet has been the recipient of many awards and appointments, including Musical America's 2020 Ensemble of the Year and the Borletti-Buitoni Trust.
-The Quartet was named in 2013 as a BBC Radio 3 New Generation Artist and appointed to the Bowers Program (formerly CMS Two).
-The Quartet was awarded the 2010 NORDMETALL-Ensemble Prize at the Mecklenburg-Vorpommern Festival in Germany, and, in 2011, received the Carl Nielsen Prize, the highest cultural honor in Denmark. www.danishquartet.com.
+They have been the recipient of many awards and appointments, including Musical America's 2020 Ensemble of the Year; the Borletti-Buitoni Trust; BBC Radio 3 New Generation Artist; and a coveted spot in the Bowers Program (formerly CMS Two).
+In 2011, the Quartet were awarded the Carl Nielsen Prize, the highest cultural honor in Denmark.